CentreForDigitalHumanities/tscan/README.md

 T-Scan heavily depends upon other sofware, such as Frog, Wopr and Alpino.

-Installation is not trivial, to be able to succesfully build tscan from the tarball, you need the following packages:
+Installation is not trivial, to be able to succesfully build T-Scan from the tarball, you need the following packages:
 - autotools
 - autoconf-archive
 - ticcutils